Howletts & Port Lympne

 Which animals will I not see?

-The safari experience at Port Lympne Reserve is currently closed.
+The safari experience at Port Lympne Reserve is currently closed for day visitors.
 You will not see the spectacled bears, giraffe, zebra or the species which live exclusively on the African, South American and Asian Experience areas of the safari route.